 The availability of funds under this federal loan program is dependent on reimbursement of the loan fund from repayments on outstanding loans.
-Funds advanced by the federal government totaled \$736,447 and \$860,996 as of May 31, 2022 and 2021, respectively.
-These advances are ultimately refundable to the federal government and are classified as liabilities in the statement of financial position.
+Funds advanced by the federal government totaled \$355,449 and \$736,447 as of May 31, 2023 and 2022, respectively.
+These advances are ultimately refundable to the federal government and are classified as other liabilities in the statements of financial position.
 Outstanding loans canceled under the program result in a reduction of funds available for future loans and a decrease in the University's liability to the federal government.